cocos/cocos-docs/en/particle-system/2d-particle/2d-particle.md

 | EndRadius          | The end radius and range.
 Valid only when Emitter Mode is set to **RADIUS**.
 | RotatePerS         | The rotation angle and range of particles around the initial point per second.
 Only effective when Emitter Mode is set to **RADIUS**.

-For more specific usage, please refer to the official example [ui/25.particle](https://github.com/cocos-creator/test-cases-3d/tree/v3.0/assets/cases/ui/25.particle).
+For more specific usage, please refer to the official [ui/25.particle](https://github.com/cocos-creator/test-cases-3d/tree/v3.0/assets/cases/ui/25.particle) example.